hlyi/homebridge-generic-avr/README.md

 # homebridge-generic-avr

 Homebridge plugin for AV Receivers
-Should work for all supported models as listed in the node_modules/eiscp/eiscp-commands.json.
+For Onkyo AV Receivers, should work for all supported models as listed in the node_modules/eiscp/eiscp-commands.json.
 If your model is not listed, try TX-NR609.

 # Description